 “He’s in the basement, working on charms against the Indigo Court.”

-The backyard of the Veil House was more like the back-forty.
-Filled with herb gardens, stone circles, and fruit trees, it lay blanketed in a thick layer of snow, and the rising moon set off a bluish tinge to everything around.
+The backyard of the Veil House was more like the back forty.
+Filled with herb gardens, stone circles, and fruit trees, right now it lay blanketed in a thick layer of snow, and the rising moon set off a bluish tinge to everything around.
 We stopped, listening to the owl as he hooted again, his warnings echoing through the yard.

 We were as quiet as possible, but at one point I stepped on a fallen branch, buried by the snow.
 It snapped in two.
-The creature, which had apparently been working its way toward the house, heard us and froze.
+The creature, which had apparently been working its way toward the house, stopped moving.

 This way, Kaylin mouthed, circling around it.